 The LSAC's website search tools allow you to browse schools by name, location, admissions statistics, enrollment figures, finances, curriculum, faculty, and bar passage rates.
 You can also enter your GPA and LSAT score to see where you have the highest probability of being admitted.

 You may also order or download catalogues and application materials from selected law schools that interest you.
-Links to law schools are available here
+Click here for links to law schools

 About to 5-9 schools is a good range.
 According to the LSAC, in 2012, about half of all law school applicants applied to five schools or fewer.
 That means about half of all applicants applied to more than five schools.